 code FI200ITE

-objectives After concluding this course the student is able to: Explain ethical theories, arguments, and concepts Evaluate ethical theories, and arguments Apply ethical theories and concepts to moral issues Write and formulate arguments on a first year level
+objectives After concluding this course the student is able to:

+- Explain ethical theories, arguments, and concepts

+Evaluate ethical theories, and arguments

+- Apply ethical theories and concepts to moral issues

+Write and formulate arguments on a first year level

 contents In this course we will first ask what the nature of morality is.
 What it the meaning of moral claims?
 When can we consider them to be justified?
 Are there absolute moral rules, or are they relative to a culture or individual?
 Second, we will discuss different perspectives on how moral decisions can be made, and what it means to be responsible for what one does.
 Lastly, we will consider how these different perspectives might give us guidance on a number of contemporary moral issues.

 coördinator dr D.D.
-Brandenburg

-lecturer dr D.D.
-Brandenburg

-programme plaats hier 'Part of'
+Brandenburg dr D.D.
+Brandenburg programme plaats hier 'Part of' University-level Minor

-phase University-level Minor

-period Semester I b

-credits literature 5 ECJames Rachels & Stuart Rachels, The Elements of Moral Philosophy (6th edition or later editions) The links to further obligatory readings will be made available in the course guide language English format Weekly lecture assessment Assignments, midterm, and final exam code FI193KC
+James Rachels & Stuart Rachels, The Elements of Moral

+Philosophy (6th edition or later editions)

+The links to further obligatory readings will be made available in the course guide format Weekly lecture assessment Assignments, midterm, and final exam code FI193KC objectives The student can independently read and understand difficult passages from Kant's main work Critique of Pure Reason · The student is acquainted with central ideas Kant develops in his critical philosophy and is capable of articulating those in a paper written in academic style.